In West Bank, Biden says 'ground is not ripe' for peace

 On Friday, Hamas criticized Abbas for meeting with Biden, calling the U.S. “a partner in the aggression on our people.”

 Palestinian leaders fear being further undermined by the Abraham Accords, a diplomatic vehicle for Arab nations to normalize relations with Israel despite the ongoing occupation.
-Biden, who arrives in Saudi Arabia later Friday to attend a summit of Arab leaders, hopes to broaden that process, which began under Trump.
+Biden, who traveled to Saudi Arabia later Friday to attend a summit of Arab leaders, hopes to broaden that process, which began under Trump.

-Hours before Biden was set to become the first U.S. leader to fly directly from Israel to the kingdom, Saudi Arabia’s General Authority of Civil Aviation signaled the end of its strict limits on Israeli flights over its territory.
-Biden called the decision “an important step towards building a more integrated and stable Middle East region.”

 During his appearance with Abbas, Biden said he hopes that the Abraham Accords could ultimately benefit the Palestinians as well.